Need to know

 Checked shirts, jeans and cowboy hats – and if you don’t normally dress like you’re in a Western, stock up at the Mercantile, where you can buy genuine cowboy articles.
 The ranch has a whole storage room of sports equipment, so don’t worry about lugging your own.

-Smoking is allowed in the designated outdoor area.
 One bedroom in the Granite Lodge is suitable for wheelchair users.

 Very welcome; just remember that the area is remote and that a babysitter will need a fortnight’s notice.
 Cribs must be ordered in, so let the hotel know well in advance.
 Some rooms have pull-out beds for children.